PixelzDevelopment/Custom-ROM-List/docs/custom-rom.md

 Use the Custom ROM at your own risk.
 We can't help you with the Custom ROM issues.

-Contact the main support of the organizations in case you need it.
+Contact the original support of the organizations in case you need it.

 :::